fylgja/site/src/components/auto-grid.md

 order: 2
 ---

-A super small grid with auto flowing behavior based on the container size.
+A super small grid with auto flowing behavior, based on the container size.
 Using a similar method to container queries.

 This grid uses a minmax method.